8th Grade Accelerated/On-Level Language Arts

 - Follow classroom policies (signing out for restroom passes, backpacks, raising hand, remaining seated unless requested otherwise)

-The HUSD Code of Conduct can be found in the quick links section of the HUSD main page
+The HUSD Code of Conduct can be found in the policies and documents section of the HUSD main page.
+Any necessary discipline measures will follow the Cooley behavior management matrix guidelines.

 Grades will be assessed in the following manner:

-Assessments (tests/quizzes, projects, formal writing assignments, finals) =90% of grade
+Assessments (tests, quizzes, projects, formal writing assignments) =65% of grade

-Practice assignments (in class reinforcement/remediation) =10% of grade
+Practice assignments (in class reinforcement/remediation, independent practice) =25% of grade

 *Please note—while grade updates are provided via progress reports and quarterly grade reports, grades do not start over each quarter; quarters one and two comprise the first semester cumulative grade, and quarters three and four comprise the second semester cumulative grade.